badsyntax/server-tools/monitoring/README.md

 We'll be using the backup machine for installing the main nagios web package and runnng checks on the remote servers.

-## Installing the nagios server within a container
+## Installing the nagios server within a container or the host OS

 ```bash
 sudo apt-get update